GA-MEB/js-functions-hw-sudoku/README.md

 When you're ready to submit your work, push the code to your fork on GitHub.
 Then, create an issue on the `wdi-remote-...` repo using the same convention as before: "YourGitHubUsername -- Week XX Day XX".
-Be sure to add a link that points to your fork to the issue!
+Be sure to add a link in the issue body that points to your fork!